pasqal-io/qadence/docs/tutorials/qml/ml_tools/GPU.md

 - `nnodes` for torchrun should be the number of nodes
 - `nproc_per_node` should be equal to the number of GPUs per node.

+> Note: We use the first node of the allocated resources on the cluster as the head node.
+However, any other node can also be chosen.
 ```bash
 #!/bin/bash
 #SBATCH --job-name=single_gpu